Osama Hilali: Turn to militant activities

 After his release from hospitalization, Hilali left his wife and two daughters in Qamishli to join the armed rebellion.
 He first joined a Free Syrian Army group in the Hama, Idlib, and Aleppo governorates, and was wounded during fighting in Idlib.
 Other fighters in the group reportedly made a Kurdish flag for him.
 After the rebel capture of Tell Abyad in September 2012, Hilali moved there and established the Mashaal Brigade, named after Mashaal Tammo.
 Hilali contacted other fighters in Aleppo and Idlib to join his group, and made Ras al-Ayn its base after other rebel groups captured it from government forces in November.

 On 19 November 2012, clashes erupted between the YPG and other rebels in Ras al-Ayn, with Hilali's group joining the fight against the YPG, resulting in 4 of his fighters being killed on the first day.
 By March 2013, the Mashaal Brigade numbered around 50 fighters, including between 10 and 36 in Ras al-Ayn, 25 in Tell Abyad, and 10 in Tell Hamis.
 The fighters included an Iraqi who fought against the United States Armed Forces in Fallujah as part of Jeish Muhammad.
 The Firat News Agency (ANF), affiliated with the Democratic Union Party (PYD), which oversaw the YPG, called Hilali and members of his group terrorists and mercenaries, and accused him of allying with Islamist extremist groups and facilitating their entry into Kurdish areas.
 The ANF also claimed that many Kurdish youth defected from the Mashaal Brigade and joined the YPG.
 Hilali denied cooperation with al-Qaeda's al-Nusra Front, whose headquarters was a street away from his, and claimed that his group only worked with the FSA's Hasaka Revolutionary Military Council.
 The HRMC negotiated a ceasefire with the YPG on 17 February, but tensions between the Mashaal Brigade and the YPG remained high.
 In July, fighting in Ras al-Ayn renewed, and the YPG expelled al-Nusra and other rebel groups, including the Mashaal Brigade, from the city.
 Ras al-Ayn then became a flashpoint of the conflict between the Kurdish YPG and its allies on one side and al-Nusra, the Islamic State of Iraq and the Levant (ISIL), and other Salafi jihadist militant groups on the other.

 The ANF accused the Mashaal Brigade of meeting with ISIL, al-Nusra, and Ahrar al-Sham in an attempt to capture Rmelan from the YPG on 16 July 2013.
 After being expelled from Ras al-Ayn, Hilali headed to Raqqa.
 There, he was captured by ISIL, imprisoned, and tortured for 40 days, reportedly for being too secular.
 He was released and stayed in the jihadist-controlled town of al-Yaarubiyah, on the northern Iraq–Syria border, for a month.
 He then returned to Tell Abyad, and was again arrested by ISIL in December 2013.
-He was once again released and reportedly fled to Austria.
+He was once again released and reportedly fled to Graz in Austria.